App Store Optimization Best Practices for Shopping Apps

 Use New App Store Features

-Along with standard on-page content, relatively newer App Store and Play Store features provide different avenues for developers to make their product page stand out.
+Along with standard on-page content, relatively newer App Store and Play Store features provide different avenues for developers to make their app listings stand out.
 These are important for all apps, particularly those in the ever-changing eCommerce space.

 In-App Events are great ways to highlight current promotions and deals a shopping app might be offering, or even build hype for an upcoming sale.
 They can act as a form of seasonal publicity for popular shopping periods, to speak not only to new users via screenshots but existing users who may not have used the app since last Black Friday.